JayJian/COJ/README.md

 A web-based collaborative code editor which supports multiple user editing simultaneously

-	Angular2 is used to be the framework.
+	Angular2 is used to be the basic framework.

 	WebSocket(socket.io) and Redis are used to implement the functionality of istant messaging